 If you’re wondering why so many people are starting to sell on Amazon, then look no further than the figures.
 They give a great indication of just how big Amazon is, and just how big it’s likely to become.

-For a start, Amazon has over 100 million Prime subscribers in the US alone.
+For a start, Amazon has over 112 million Prime subscribers in the US alone.
 That’s almost a third of the whole population!
-Equally impressive is the number of orders shipped worldwide via Prime in 2017, which comes in at a cool five billion.

 You might be wondering how this compares to other online marketplaces, especially Amazon’s main competitor, eBay.
-Well, if we look at just their UK sites, Amazon gets around 450 million visits per month, while eBay gets a little over 350 million.
-Their global net revenues in 2017 paint the same picture of Amazon’s dominance. eBay’s net revenue of $9.5 billion is made to look small by Amazon’s $177.8 billion.
+Well, if we look at just their UK sites, Amazon gets around 424 million visits per month, while eBay gets a little over 308 million.

 One of the biggest mistakes that people make when they decide to sell on Amazon, is to rush in.
 They source their products and start selling before they really understand how the platform works.
 This can lead to big problems further down the line, including suspension.